-The Designer, P. C. Cruz & Associates submitted unsolicited proposal and was commissioned by the Presidential Commission on RIZLAQUE Growth Area to conceptualize the project based on the objective of the commission in accordance to the implementing rules and regulations of RA 7718 or the BOT Law.
+The Designer, P. C. Cruz & Associates submitted an unsolicited proposal and was commissioned by the Presidential Commission on RIZLAQUE Growth Area to conceptualize the project based on the objective of the commission in accordance to the implementing rules and regulations of RA 7718 or the BOT Law.

 2:1.
 Concept Design

-The design criteria of the project gives preferential importance to socio-economic desirability and to fill up the high demand of mass housing in the Metropolis with the intention of totally eliminating the undesirable view caused by squatting in eastern Metro Manila and its immediate towns.
+The design criteria of the project give preferential importance to socio-economic desirability and to fill up the high demand of mass housing in the Metropolis with the intention of totally eliminating the undesirable view caused by squatting in eastern Metro Manila and its immediate towns.
 It also seeks to save the informal settlers from the dangerous berm slope and at the same time help in the rehabilitation of the channel and the restoration of the endangered aquatic resources and marine life species in Laguna Lake.

 The project is expected to contribute to the economy of the Province in terms of development, employment, revenues and investment, as the project will be financed by a foreign investor on a Build Operate Transfer (BOT) scheme.